Blueberry Cornbread Muffins

 To keep the berries from sinking to the bottom of the muffins, toss them with 1 teaspoon of the flour mixture.
 Set aside.

-In another bowl, whisk together the milk and lemon mixture with the eggs, vanilla and lemon zest.
+In another bowl, whisk together the milk and lemon mixture with the eggs, vanilla, and lemon zest.

 Add the liquid mixture to the dry ingredients, along with the melted butter.
 Stir until just blended.

+Add the flour-dusted blueberries.
 Stir until just combined.

 Spoon the batter into a muffin pan lined with paper liners.
 They will be very full.

-Blueberry cornbread muffins in a muffin pan.
+baked blueberry cornbread muffins in muffin pan

 Let the muffins cool for a few minutes in the pan, then turn out onto a rack.
+Serve warm with butter.
+Enjoy!

 Frequently Asked Questions